Our companies are backed by the Best Pick Guarantee. Call one today!

 Inspect the fallen tree for signs of decay.
 If the tree owner was negligent about a visible disease and refused to remove the tree themselves, then you may want to file a lawsuit against him or her.
 But be aware that such trials can be lengthy and expensive, and it can be difficult to prove negligence.

-If there was no negligence on the tree owner’s part, then you are responsible for cleaning up the part of the tree that’s on your property as well as paying for the damage to your home, whether out of pocket or through your insurance.
+If there was no negligence on the tree owner’s part, then you are responsible for cleaning up the part of the tree on your property and paying for the damage to your home, whether out of pocket or through your insurance.
 It is possible to discuss monetary arrangements with your neighbor, but the tree owner is under no legal obligation to pay for any damage to your property.

 Your tree falls on a neighboring property.
 Now what?